nehcgnail/nehcgnail.github.io/_pages/prospective_students.md

 ---
 ## Resources for Prospective Students

-**Research Environment**<br/>
+###Research Environment###<br/>
-Arnold School of Public Health is home to $30.7 million in funding from external sponsors as of 2018 fiscal year.
+Arnold School of Public Health is home to $38.2 million in funding from external sponsors, including $32.7 million of research funding of which $18 million is from National Institutes of Health as of 2019 fiscal year.
 Students are exposed to a variety of research activities including mentored projects, cross-disciplinary collaborations, research seminars, and conference presentations.
-Sponsored by [Office of the Vice President for Research](https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/students/) and companies in partnership with Arnold School, numerous research grants, scholarships, travel grants, and internships are made available to our students.
-Find more information from [the research webpage at Arnold School](https://www.sc.edu/study/colleges_schools/public_health/research/index.php).
+Arnold School provides [travel support](https://www.sc.edu/study/colleges_schools/public_health/internal/current_students/student_travel_funding/index.php) for student research.
+Students are also encouraged to applying for [internal funding and awards](https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/students/) for their research projects.
+Arnold School

+##Students Funding Opportunities##br/>
+**School-level support - **At Arnold School, a scholarship is made available for outstanding students admitted to the PhD program.
+In addition, there are a number of funded Graduate Assistantships, fellowships, and interships available on your way to pursuing a degree.
+Find more information [here](https://www.sc.edu/study/colleges_schools/public_health/apply/graduate_applicants/finanancial_information/index.php).
+** Presidential Felloship - **Presidential Fellowship is available for talented doctoral and MFA students.
+The stipend is $32,000 over four years for doctoral fellows.
+Find more information [here](https://www.sc.edu/study/colleges_schools/graduate_school/opportunities_support/scholarly_initiatives/presidential-fellowship/index.php).
+** University-level support - **At University of South Carolina, scholarships are made availavle to our students.
+Find more informatiuon [here](https://sc.edu/about/offices_and_divisions/financial_aid/scholarships/index.php).